ecatmur/no-return/paper.md

 <pre class='metadata'>
-Title: A type for functions that do not return
+Title: A type for functions that do not return to their caller
 Shortname: D####
 Revision: 0
 !Draft Revision: 0